oehrlis/docker/samples/tdehsm/doc/tde_hsm_reverse_migration.md

 ## 🔄 Steps Overview

 1. Switch `TDE_CONFIGURATION` to allow FILE|HSM
-2. Restart the database and mount
-3. Reverse migrate the encryption key from HSM to software keystore
+2. Reverse migrate the encryption key from HSM to software keystore
-4. Set `TDE_CONFIGURATION` to FILE only
+3. Set `TDE_CONFIGURATION` to FILE only
-5. Restart the database
+4. Restart the database
-6. Verify wallet and encryption key status
+5. Verify wallet and encryption key status

 ## 🔧 Step 1: Temporarily Enable Dual Keystore Mode